New Call of Duty trailer shows off Fortnite-style 'Blackout' mode, zombies

 Call of Duty: Black Ops 4 is set to drop on October 10, though eager fans who pre-order the game will be able to access the Blackout Private Beta a month early on September 10.

-The latest entry in Call of Duty's rival franchise, Battlefield V, is set to launch with its own battle royale mode dubbed Firestorm.
+Battlefield V, the latest entry in Call of Duty's rival franchise, is set to launch with its own battle royale mode dubbed Firestorm.
 As for which title will be the last one standing, we'll have to wait until the dust settles.